DND-DRDC-RDDC/OS_PyCoMod/README.md

     ! pip install git+https://github.com/DND-DRDC-RDDC/OS_SIRplus.git

-Then import SIRplus into your code.
+After installing the package, import SIRplus into your code.
 The examples that follow assume SIRplus has been imported as follows, using the abreviated name *sp*.

 ```Python
 import sirplus as sp
 ```

 ## A simple SIR model example